Community Reinvestment Grants

 Waseca County, $24,899, 3 Years

-The Waseca County Early Childhood Initiative is expanding its Incredible Years education program, which helps parents support positive development in their young children.
+The Waseca County Early Childhood Initiative expanded its Incredible Years education program, which helps parents support positive development in their young children.
 The Incredible Years program offers classes to high-risk Waseca County families in need.

 H2419, H5703_2848a, Approved